Applying The Ofsted Education Inspection Framework To The Teaching Of Mathematics

 Ofsted released a proposal for its updated Education Inspection Framework on Wednesday 16th January 2019.
 The framework has been released to encourage schools to build knowledge-rich curricula, which allow pupils opportunities to revisit topics to build skills over time.
 Ofsted are also keen to see school leaders protect their staff from additional workload.

-We have put together some easy-to-implement ideas showing how Third Space Learning can support schools in ensuring their Maths curriculum and Maths teaching are in line with the developments proposed in Ofsted’s latest draft framework.
+We have put together some easy-to-implement ideas showing how Third Space Learning can support schools in ensuring their Maths curriculum and Maths teaching are in line with the developments in the new Ofsted framework.